-Audit Cycle 1 PREA Audits for both facilities were conducted in 2016, with the on-site phase held in May 2016.
-Both facilities began their initial PREA Audit for Juvenile Facilities in late 2015 with the onsite phase of the audits held in May 2016 and the preliminary report provided to the facilities in early June 2016.
+Audit Cycle 1 PREA Audits for both the Training School and Ocean Tides were conducted in 2016, with the on-site phase held in May 2016.
+These two facilities began their initial PREA Audit for Juvenile Facilities in late 2015 with the onsite phase of the audits held in May 2016 and the preliminary report provided to the facilities in early June 2016.
 Corrective Action plans for each facility were initiated in late June 2016 and completed in early December 2016.
 The Final Reports issued in January 2017 indicated full compliance with PREA.

 Audit Cycle 2 PREA Audits commenced in April 2019 with the on-site phase held in June 2019.
-Final Audit reports for each facility were received in early August 2019 with no corrective actions required.
+Final Audit reports for the Training School and Ocean Tides were received in early August 2019 with no corrective actions required.

 Audit Cycle 3 PREA Audits began with the Pre-Audit phase in the Fall of 2019.
-While both facilities were scheduled for their onsite audit phases for March 2020, we were only able to complete the RITS on-site Audit in March before all programs were locked down due to COVID-19.
+While the Training School and Ocean Tides were scheduled for their onsite audit phases for March 2020, we were only able to complete the RITS on-site Audit in March before all programs were locked down due to COVID-19.
 We were able to have the Ocean Tides on-side audit conducted in July 2020 during a the brief reduction in COVID-19 that summer.
 Both facilities received final reports with no corrective actions needed in by early August 2020.